dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 *   Number of submitted problems

-*   Solver times; they are further described as follows:
+*   Solver times with the following details:

     *   Solver category: QPU, hybrid, or custom